syncfusion-content/wpf-docs/wpf/Classic/TreeView/Images-for-items-in-TreeViewAdv.md

 ---
 layout: post
-title: Images for items in TreeViewAdv
+title: Images for items in TreeViewAdv | Syncfusion.
-description: Images for items in TreeViewAdv
+description: This section describes how to load images in the items of Syncfusion WPF treeview(TreeViewAdv).
 platform: wpf
 control: TreeViewAdv
 documentation: ug